aesthetic-suite/framework/README.md

 (`@media`), while at-rules in the native syntax are single objects indexed by the at-rule declaration (`@media (min-width: 100px)`).

-Supporting the native syntax incurred an O(n) lookup, as we would have to loop through each object recursively to find all at-rules, while the unified syntax is a simple O(1) lookup as we know the names ahead of time.
+Supporting the native syntax incurred an linear (`O(n)`) lookup, as we would have to loop through each object recursively to find all at-rules, while the unified syntax is a simple constant (`O(1)`) lookup as we know the names ahead of time.
 This constant time lookup is what enables a fast conversion process between the unified and native syntaxes.

-**What if I want to use the native syntax?**
+**What if I want to use the adapter's syntax?**

 If you'd like to use the native syntax of your chosen adapter, simply call `disableUnifiedSyntax()` on the instance of your adapter.

-> JSS requires the `jss-default-unit`, `jss-camel-case`, and `jss-nested` plugins for
+> JSS requires the `jss-default-unit`, `jss-camel-case`, and `jss-nested`
-> unified syntax support.
+> plugins for unified syntax support.

-### Declarations
+#### Properties

 Standard structure for defining properties.